c4pt0r/pfs/agfs-shell/README.md

 ## Glob Expansion

-agfs-shell2 supports glob patterns for filename expansion, similar to bash:
+agfs-shell supports glob patterns for filename expansion, similar to bash:

 ```bash
 # Match all .txt files in /local